Fund a special project

 Support 10 Community Health Workers

-Sub-Saharan Africa makes up 13% of the world’s population, yet suffers 66% of global maternal deaths, 41% of stillbirths, and 40% of newborn deaths.
-Living Goods is proving that together we can change this and save millions of lives through community health worker (CHW) programs.
+Sub-Saharan Africa makes up 13% of the world’s population, yet suffers 68% of global maternal deaths, 40% of stillbirths, and 38% of newborn deaths.
+Together, we can change these statistics to improve the lives of millions in sub-Saharan Africa.

-Living Goods supports digitally-empowered CHWs who go door-to-door within their communities providing free health education and diagnoses, and providing or selling lifesaving medicines and health-related products.
-CHWs focus on health interventions that drastically reduce maternal and child mortality and morbidity.
-Living Goods works with governments and partners to leverage smart mobile technology, strengthen performance, and cost-effectively deliver high-quality health services.
+Living Goods supports digitally-empowered community health workers (CHWs) who go door-to-door within their communities providing free health education and diagnoses, and providing and selling life-saving medicines and health-related products.
+CHWs focus on health interventions that reduce maternal and child mortality and morbidity.
+Also, Living Goods works with governments and partners to leverage smart mobile technology, strengthen performance, and deliver cost-effective high-quality health services.

 Innovations for Poverty Action

 With millions of lives and billions of dollars at stake, there is an urgent need to find what works to save lives & livelihoods—and ensure it is used at scale.
 Innovations for Poverty Action (IPA), a research and policy nonprofit that improves lives by discovering and advancing what works to reduce poverty, is addressing this need in the midst of the COVID-19 outbreak through the launch of Research for Effective COVID-19 Responses (RECOVR).

 In response to the lack of data and evidence at the beginning of the pandemic, IPA mobilized—in some places overnight—to meet its partners’ demands.
 Ever since, IPA has brought over 15M+ datapoints to 30+ government departments’ decision-making.